 Join the empathy movement. iEmpathize internships create opportunities to dive deep into the issue of child trafficking and exploitation while exploring collaborative, culture-shifting solutions.
 We invite you to check this page frequently to learn about specific internship opportunities, which will be posted as they become available.

-- Report findings on a regular basis, to be determined with the Education Director, with the goal of completion by the end of the Summer 2017 semester.
+- Report findings on a regular basis, to be determined with the Education Manager, with the goal of completion by the end of the Fall 2017 semester.

-- Devise an organized, clear, and replicable system for reporting, yielding a professional quality student impact report at the project’s end.
+- Devise an organized, clear, and replicable system for reporting that will yield a professional quality report or paper at the project’s end.

 - Capable of independent problem solving and self-motivated work.
-This project will require ingenuity and persistence in finding information, working through barriers where there seem to be road-blocks, and efficient use of time in order to complete the project by the due-date while also being thorough.
+This project will require ingenuity and persistence in finding information, working through barriers where there seem to be road-blocks, adjusting for the quirks and differences of each state’s systems of personnel contact, and efficient use of time in order to complete the project by the due-date while also being thorough.

 - Organization and attention to detail.

 - A curious mind with an ability to perceive and pursue leads.